-Epazz DeskFlex Room Booking System Sees Demand Coming From Asia Pacific Region; Advances COVID-Compliant Software Suite For Specific Functionality
+Epazz DeskFlex Room Booking System Sees Demand Coming from Asia Pacific Region; Advances COVID-Compliant Software Suite for Specific Functionality

-/EIN News/ -- Epazz DeskFlex desk booking software has COVID-compliant software features that secure the workplace for the flexible work set up amidst the Coronavirus pandemic.

-CHICAGO, IL, Oct.
-21, 2020 (GLOBE NEWSWIRE) -- via NewMediaWire -- Epazz Inc. DeskFlex (OTC: EPAZ), a mission critical provider of cloud-based workspace management software solutions and blockchain business solutions, announced today that the DeskFlex desk booking software is receiving demands coming from the Asia Pacific Region.
+Epazz Inc. DeskFlex (OTC: EPAZ) (https://www.Epazz.com/), a mission critical provider of cloud-based workspace management software solutions and blockchain business solutions, announced today that the DeskFlex desk booking software (https://www.DeskFlex.com/) is receiving demands coming from the Asia Pacific Region.

 Asia Pacific employers were the first to manage the COVID-19 pandemic since the start of the year, longer than many of their global counterparts.
 Recent survey findings showed that enhancing health safety and well-being is top of the employers' priority list to restore their employees' and businesses' stability.
 Furthermore, 3 in 5 employers in the Asia Pacific region developed strategies following the lifting of social distancing restrictions in many markets.
 Two-thirds of the companies expected their employees to return to the workplace through alternating shifts, reviewed their workplace safety protocols, and managed workspaces to maintain social distancing.